katkchung/food-and-beverage-finder/README.md

 - Change `YELP_BEARER_TOKEN` and `MAPQUEST_KEY` to authentication tokens from Yelp & Mapquest in `constants.ts`.
 I didn't include my personal keys because that seems like it could be a security thing but you can either request your own from Yelp & Mapquest or slack me for my keys.
 - `yarn start` Run app locally.
-- Turn off CORS in whatever browser you want to view this in Because of CORS as a security protocol but mostly a pain in this instance, I found the simplest method for me was to open up a Safari page and turn off CORS in Preferences > Advanced > Show Develop Menu in Menu Bar >> Develop > Disable Cross-Origin Restrictions
+- Turn off CORS in whatever browser you want to view this in.
+  Because of CORS as a security protocol but mostly a pain in this instance, I found the simplest method for me was to open up a Safari page and turn off CORS in Preferences > Advanced > Show Develop Menu in Menu Bar >> Develop > Disable Cross-Origin Restrictions

 ## To Do List